arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 go ‘ah’, with git … not so much.
 There’s a reason so many of the [top Stack Overflow questions][so-top] are about git.

-Now, some might say (and indeed, have said) that I’m lazy and just need to spend more time and effort learning git.
+Some might say (and indeed, have said) that I’m lazy and just need to spend more time and effort learning git.
 Well, perhaps, but the thing is, git doesn’t really *do* anything.
 Unlike a programming language or API I can’t really *build* anything with it.
 It’s merely *logistics* to facilitate the actual